judyyzeng/ai-message-helper/README.md

 # AI Message Helper

-This is a small project I built to practice using AI in a simple and practical way.
-It helps users rewrite a rough message into a clearer version based on the tone they choose.
+This is a small project I built to explore how AI can make everyday communication easier.
+It helps users turn a rough message into a clearer version based on the tone they choose.

 ## Features